-Public Works is responsible for a wide variety of critical infrastructure and services, which directly supports the people and economy of Los Angeles County.
-Any major disruptions to our critical infrastructure and services can result in loss of property or life, thus Public Works must be prepared to respond and mitigate all-hazards.
-Public Works' personnel must be properly trained to ensure a constant state of readiness and collaborate with our strategic partners to help inform and educate our communities to better prepared for any hazards.
+Public Works is responsible for a wide variety of critical infrastructure and services, which directly support the communities and economy of Los Angeles County.
+Any major disruptions to our critical infrastructure and services can have catastrophic impacts to our region, resulting in loss of life and property.
+Public Works prioritizes preparedness, response, recovery, and mitigation for all hazards.
+This involves comprehensive and mandated training for Public Works' personnel and collaboration with our strategic partners to help inform and educate our communities to better prepare for any hazard.
 Ensuring our state of readiness for Public Works and the communities we serve is fundamental to vibrant, safe, and resilient communities.